goauthentik/authentik/website/docs/policies/working_with_policies/working_with_policies.md

 After creating the policy, you can bind it to either a [flow](../../flow/index.md) or to a [stage](../../flow/stages/index.md).

 :::info
 Bindings are instantiated objects themselves, and conceptually can be considered as the "connector" between the policy and the stage or flow.
 This is why you might read about "binding a binding", because technically, a binding is "spliced" into another binding, in order to intercept and enforce the criteria defined in the policy.
-You can edit bindings on the **Stage Bindings** tab for a flow.
+You can edit bindings on a flow's **Stage Bindings** tab.
 :::

 ### Bind a policy to a flow